Wisconsin Bankruptcy Exemption Laws

 I've been maintaining these tables since 1997.
 I try to update them twice a year.
 Laws change, and, even with a 99.9% accuracy, there are thousands of citations here, so a few might have a glitch or two.
 If I've missed something important, or something has changed, let me know.
 I'll fix it.
 Other users will thank you. - Albin Renauer

-Protecting Your Assets in Bankruptcy: Ohio Property Exemption Laws
+Protecting Your Assets in Bankruptcy: Wisconsin Property Exemption Laws

 Property you get to keep*